 Students dismissed from the program may apply for re-admission after completing steps to demonstrate their ability to perform satisfactory academic work.
-Those steps will consist of completion of work at undergraduate level that improves their academic skills in different disciplines, such as Mathematics, Computer Science and English.
-The graduate coordinator, in consultation with the faculty, will define in each individual case if the student will be allowed to re-apply and which requirements will need to be fulfilled before the application can be evaluated.
+Those steps will consist of completion of work at undergraduate level that improves their academic skills in such disciplines as Mathematics, Computer Science, and English.
+The Graduate Coordinator, in consultation with the faculty, will decide in each individual case if the student will be allowed to re-apply and which requirements will need to be fulfilled before the application can be evaluated.
 The student will be informed of those conditions upon removal from the program.
 Approval of a re-admission request will result in conditional status admission with additional graduate program requirements.

-A student is admitted to candidacy in the M.S. program in Computer Science upon completion of 18 hours of graduate credit in Computer Science.

-PROGRAM REQUIREMENTS

-The degree program for the Master of Science with a major in computer science is a non-thesis course of study.
-Students must complete a 15 hour core consisting of:

-CMPS 5113, CMPS 5133, CMPS 5143, CMPS 5153, CMPS 5243

-Any course in the core may be replaced with a graduate elective course if the student has completed an equivalent upper level undergraduate course with a grade of B or better.
+ADMISSION TO CANDIDACY A student is admitted to candidacy in the M.S. program in Computer Science upon completion of 18 hours of graduate credit in Computer Science.
+PROGRAM REQUIREMENTS The degree program for the Master of Science with a major in Computer Science is a non-thesis course of study.
+Students must complete a 15 hour core consisting of: Any course in the core may be replaced with a graduate elective course if the student has completed an equivalent upper level undergraduate course with a grade of B or better.
 Equivalency of course content will be determined by the graduate program coordinator.

-Each candidate must choose one of the following options:

-36 credit hour - Complete 21 additional hours of graduate computer science course work and write a substantial file paper meeting guidelines established by the college.
-Three credit hours of CMPS 6901, Independent Graduate Study (one hour in each of three semesters) must be taken in support of a file paper.
-The student's first enrollment in CMPS 6901 will be established by the student's research advisor in consultation with the graduate coordinator.
-2. 39 credit hour - Complete 24 additional hours of graduate computer science course work, exclusive of CMPS 6901, Independent Graduate Study.
+Each candidate must choose one of the following options: - 1.
+36 credit hour Complete 21 additional hours of graduate computer science course work and write a substantial file paper meeting guidelines established by the college.
+Three credit hours of CMPS 6901, Independent Graduate Study (one hour in each of three semesters) may be taken in support of a file paper.
+The student's first enrollment in CMPS 6901 will be established by the student's research advisor in consultation with the Graduate Coordinator. - 2.
+39 credit hour Complete 24 additional hours of graduate computer science course work, exclusive of CMPS 6901, Independent Graduate Study.
 Each student must write a research paper within the context of a semester-length course.

-A maximum of six credit hours of undergraduate courses may be taken for graduate credit with approval of the graduate program coordinator.
+A maximum of 6 credit hours of undergraduate courses may be taken for graduate credit with approval of the Graduate Coordinator.
 A comprehensive oral examination is required of all degree candidates.

-COURSES IN COMPUTER SCIENCE (CMPS)

-5113.
-Advanced Programming Language Concepts

-Prerequisites: CMPS 2084 and concurrent enrollment in CMPS 2133.
+COURSES IN COMPUTER SCIENCE (CMPS) 5113.
+Advanced Programming Language Concepts 3(3-0) Prerequisites: CMPS 2084 and CMPS 2433 or concurrent enrollment in 2433.
 Techniques for specifying the syntax and semantics of programming languages.
-Language concepts such as data structuring, information binding, control structures, execution environments and extensibility are examined by studying scientific, data processing, list processing, and multi-purpose languages.
+Such language concepts as data structuring, information binding, control structures, execution environments, and extensibility are examined by studying scientific, data processing, list processing, and multi-purpose languages.
 Programming assignments in the various languages.
 5133.
-Advanced Computer Architecture
+Advanced Computer Architecture 3(3-0) Prerequisite: CMPS 2084.

-Prerequisite: CMPS 2084

 A comprehensive study of scalable and parallel architectures.
 Topics include principles of parallel processing, advanced processors, cache and memory technology, and pipelining techniques.
 Shared memory, vector, and SIMD supercomputers are examined.

 5143.
-Advanced Operating Systems.
+Advanced Operating Systems

+3(3-0)

 Prerequisite: CMPS 4103 or consent of instructor.

-Application of software techniques used in constructing operating systems for large, multiprogram batch and timesharing computer systems.
+Application of software techniques used in constructing operating systems for large, multi-program batch, and timesharing computer systems.
 Includes memory management, processor scheduling, concurrent processes, job scheduling, I/O device management, and information management.

 5153.
 Advanced Software Engineering

+3(3-0)

 Prerequisites: Twelve hours of graduate computer science.

 An advanced study of the process of creating large software systems with consideration on techniques of project planning and tracking, requirements specification, software documents, object-oriented techniques, and testing.
 Emphasis will be placed on software engineering project management (or process control) and practices that reduce software cost and increase reliability and modifiability.

 5203.
 Embedded Systems

+3(3-0)

+Prerequisite: CMPS 2084.